Quick takeaway

 When you are considering a Special Needs Plan, keep the following points in mind:

-- You must continue to meet the SNP’s eligibility requirements to remain enrolled.
+- You must continue meeting eligibility requirements to remain enrolled

-- You must continue to pay your Part B premium, and any plan premium, unless assistance is available.
+- You must continue paying your Part B premium (and any plan premium, unless assistance applies)

 Comparing Special Needs Plans carefully can help you find coverage that supports your health needs and daily care, while coordinating services across your providers.